splunk/public-o11y-docs/gdi/gitlab/gitlab-sidekiq.md

 <br>

 See [Sidekiq Metrics](https://docs.gitlab.com/13.12/ee/administration/monitoring/prometheus/gitlab_metrics.html#sidekiq-metrics) for information on Sidekiq jobs.
-Sidekiq jobs may also gather metrics, and these metrics can be accessed if the Sidekiq exporter is activated: for example, using the `monitoring.sidekiq_exporter` configuration option in `gitlab.yml`.
+Sidekiq jobs can also gather metrics, and these metrics can be accessed if the Sidekiq exporter is activated: for example, using the `monitoring.sidekiq_exporter` configuration option in `gitlab.yml`.
 These metrics are served from the `/metrics` path on the configured port.

 ## Get help